ZetaRift/samepy/README.md

 # samepy
-A SAME encoder written in python
+A SAME encoder written in Python.
+When run, it writes an encoded message into a mono 16-bit 44.1kHz .wav file.

 ## What is SAME?
  SAME stands for Specific Area Message Encoding (see https://en.wikipedia.org/wiki/Specific_Area_Message_Encoding) that is used to encode messages in EAS and NWR transmissions.